dceuinton/dceuinton.github.io/_posts/2023-9-9-til-how-to-write-a-blog-post.md

 ---
 layout: post
-title: TIL: How To Write A Blog Post
+title: TIL How To Write A Blog Post
 ---

 Today, I'm refreshing myself on how to create blog posts with this site setup - I forgot how!